alcarinn/alcarinn.github.io/README.md

     <div id="partyGossip"></div>
 </figure>

 On the mainlines, we observe that parties tend to talk more about more powerful parties and parties from which they are ideologically distant.
-Some parties have alliances, so mentions of each other can be high, as it is the case for the VERTS with PS.
-The PS being the main opposition to UDC's majority in Switzerland, they adopted a strategy of mentioning (criticizing) UDC, they talk about them nearly 6 times more than others parties combined.
+Some parties have alliances, so mentions of each other can be high, as it is the case for the VERTS with the PS.
+The PS being the main opposition to UDC's majority in Switzerland, they adopted a strategy of mentioning (criticizing) UDC, they talk about them nearly 6 times more than the others parties combined.

 Finally, one strategy in communication catches the eye: <b>don't mention the Green Liberal party (PVL).</b>

 ## Who's talking ?
-Aside from the information released by each party through their Twitter account, we  it would be interesting to analyze the appearences of representatives of each party on RTS.
-RTS is where a large number of the romandie population gain information about each of the political parties and their views so the representation of each party on these platforms is crucial for them to convey their messages.
-Below is a comparison between the contributors appearing in RTS broadcasts during the 2015 and 2019 election years and overall between 2010 and 2019.
+Aside from the information released by each party through their Twitter account, we will analyze the appearances of representatives of each party on RTS.
+RTS is the media where a large number of the romandy population get information about the political parties and their views.
+Therefore, the representation of each party on these platforms is crucial for them to convey their messages.
+Below is a comparison between the contributors appearing in RTS broadcasts during the 2015 and 2019 election years.

 <div id="contributorProportions" style="min-width: 310px; height: 400px; margin: auto"></div>